The Books that Influence My Writing Life

 I’ve written a great deal about the moments that changed my life as a writer.
 The night I met Jim Carroll and Hunter Thompson.
 The years I spent traveling to see Mark Smith and the Uptown Poetry Slam.
 My inglorious email to Michael Lewis.

 And I’ve spilled far too many words on the pain and anguish of writing.
 Or not writing.
 Or writing that never quite lives on the page in the way that it lives in my head.
-While I’ve long ago resigned myself to my middling talent, I’ve never lost my love for the words and the page.1
+While I’ve long ago resigned myself to my middling talent, I’ve never lost my love for the words and the page.
+Even when those words frustrate me.
+Maybe especially when they frustrate me, because it’s then that I have the most intimate relationship with them.

 However, I’ve never written about the books that shaped me as a writer.
-The ones that I carry with me—reading and re-reading—because of how the influenced me.2
+The ones I carry with me—reading and re-reading—because of how they influenced me.
+I’m shocked I’ve never written this because this is the kind of conversation every writer has with other writers.

-While this conversation happens organically with friends and colleagues, on the page it’s important to take a step back before committing to this topic and discuss what it means to influence.3
+While this conversation happens organically with friends and colleagues, on the page it’s important to take a step back before committing to this topic and discuss what it means to influence.
+This is a work of shit I made up.
+Definitions and examples are either the products of the author’s imagination or used in a fictitious manner.
+Any resemblance to actual definitions and examples is purely coincidental.
+Don’t come at me with your education!

 Personal Influence